Why is My Apple ID Grayed Out on iPhone? How to Fix it?

 This method is simple but requires the Screen Time/Restrictions passcode.
 What if you forgot the passcode, can you fix the Apple ID greyed out issue without data loss?
 Definitely yes.
 Below is how to remove or find Screen Time/Restrictions passcode without data loss.
 Then you can fix the Apple ID disabled in settings with ease.

-2 Fix Apple ID Greyed Out in Settings If You Forget Screen Time Passcode
+2 Fix Apple ID Greyed Out with LockWiper If You Forget Screen Time Passcode

 If you want to step it up to a specialized tool to fix Apple ID greyed out, then you can get an unlocker.
 The best unlocker, hands down, is one called iMyFone LockWiper.
 LockWiper is a fantastic toolkit that is equipped with all you need to fix common iOS lock issues on iPads, iPhones, including iCloud ID greyed out.
 What else?
 This software keeps your data intact during and after the operation.
 Rather than some trick, LockWiper will directly remove the Screen Time/Restrictions passcode and hence fix your Apple ID greyed out problem.

-- LockWiper can remove Apple ID and it supports iOS 17 Beta.
+- LockWiper can remove Apple ID and it supports iOS 17.

 - Apart from Screen Time/Restrictions passcode, LockWiper also works for all kinds of screen locks.